Leafwise de Rham cohomology of generic Reeb foliations: Parameterized one-jet -evaluation transversality

+In this section, we carry out a study of a parameterized 1-jet transversality which will be essential for our proof of the main theorem of the present paper.

+The overall scheme of our transversality study of parameterized maps over the set of $\lambda$s appearing in the transversality statements mimics that of various generic transversality statements of the Gromov-Witten-Floer theory for the parameterized moduli space of solutions $(u,J)$ of the pseudoholomorphic curve equation $\delbar_J u = 0$ under the choice of $J$, which one regards as the zero set of the map $\Phi(J,u): = \delbar_J u$.
+(See \cite{floer:unregularized}, \cite{mcduff-salamon-quantum}, \cite{oh:book1}, for example.)
+However the formulation of a proper off-shell framework that enables us to apply the Sard-Smale theorem is not at all clear at first sight.

-\begin{rem} Analytically much harder versions of the cases of pseudoholomorphic curves and of contact instantons in the spirit of the current proof were previously given in \cite{oh-zhu:ajm}, and in \cite{oh:1jet-evaluation} respectively.
-The current case is a much simpler case of the moduli space of (elliptic) ODE while the cases of \cite{oh-zhu:ajm,oh:1jet-evaluation} are those of nonlinear elliptic PDE. \end{rem}
+\begin{rem} Analytically much harder versions of the evaluation transversality of pseudoholomorphic curves and of contact instantons in the spirit of the present paper were previously given in \cite{oh-zhu:ajm,oh:1jet-evaluation}, \cite{wendl:super-rigidity}, and \cite{oh:contacton-transversality,oh:1jet-evaluation} respectively.
+The current case of the moduli space of solutions of (elliptic) ODE is a much simpler case than those therein which deal with nonlinear elliptic PDEs, \emph{once a proper off-shell framework} is found (See Section \ref{sec:wrap-up}, especially Remark \ref{rem:table} and the comparison table therein.) \end{rem}